swarnendub07/CopperPlankton-Stochastic-differential-equation/Readme.md

 ## README

-Script to simulate the planktonic ecosystem model in the presence of copper contamination The deterministic and stochastic version of the differential equation model as published in Banerjee et al. 2021, Theoretical Ecology
+Script to simulate the planktonic ecosystem model in the presence of copper contamination The deterministic and stochastic version of the differential equation model as published in Banerjee et al. 2021, Chemical contamination-mediated regime shifts in planktonic systems, Theoretical Ecology

 Run the program: